Economy of Bosnia and Herzegovina: 2019

+2020–2022

+2020 saw a contraction in the economy of around 4.7%, caused by the COVID-19 pandemic, with increased costs by the government, before bouncing back in 2021.
+Employment rates have been climbing, however youth unemployment in 2022 was still over 33%.

+2023

+As of 30 November 2023, Bosnia and Herzegovina had 1.3 million registered motor vehicles.

 Sarajevo

 Sarajevo industries now include tobacco products, furniture, hosiery, automobiles, and communication equipment.
 Companies based in Sarajevo include BH Telecom, Bosnalijek, Energopetrol, FlyBosnia, Sarajevo Tobacco Factory, and Sarajevska Pivara (Sarajevo Brewery).

 Sarajevo has a strong tourist industry and was named by Lonely Planet one of the top 50 "Best Cities in the World" in 2006.
 Sports-related tourism uses the legacy facilities of the 1984 Winter Olympics, especially the skiing facilities on the nearby mountains of Bjelašnica, Igman, Jahorina, Trebević, and Treskavica.
 Sarajevo's 600 years of history, influenced by both Western and Eastern empires, is also a strong tourist attraction.
 Sarajevo has hosted travellers for centuries, because it was an important trading center during the Ottoman and Austria-Hungarian empires.

 Today, Sarajevo is one of the fastest developing cities in the region.
 Various new modern buildings have been built, most significantly the Bosmal City Center, ARIA Centar and the Avaz Twist Tower, which is one of the tallest skyscraper in the Balkans.
 A new highway was recently (2006–2011) completed between Sarajevo and the city of Kakanj.
 Due to growth in population, tourism and airport traffic the service sector in the city is developing fast and welcoming new investors from various businesses.

 Sarajevo has one of the most representable commercial infrastructures in South-East Europe.
 The Sarajevo City Center is one of the biggest shopping centres in South-East Europe, after its completion in 2014.
 Airport Center Sarajevo which will be connected directly to the new airport terminal will offer a great variety of brands, products and services.

 In 1981, Sarajevo's GDP per capita was 133% of the Yugoslav average.

-In 2011, Sarajevo's GDP was estimated to be 16.76 billion US$ by the Central Bank of Bosnia, comprising 37% of the total GDP of the country.
+In 2011, Sarajevo's GDP was estimated to be 16.76 billion US$ by the Central Bank of Bosnia and Herzegovina, comprising 37% of the total GDP of the country.